hassio-addons/build-env/README.md

 push your image.

 Adding `-v "$(pwd)":/docker` shares your current working directory as the directory to start the build process from.
-This line can be omitted in case you are building from a remote repository.
+This line MUST be omitted in case you are building from a remote repository.

 The `[options]` can be replaced by one or more of the following options: